Admissions Insights: Creating Your Best Application

 Remember, we know about your accomplishments from your resume.
 The essay is your chance to expand on your unique story by connecting the different pieces of your application.
 For example, tell us why you received that promotion.
 Share with us a possible gap in your skills you are hoping a Booth MBA will fill.
 Describe the value you will bring to the experience of your classmates.

 We encourage you to have someone read your essay, but don't give them the question.
 Ask them to identify the question based on your answer to ensure you are getting at the right response.

 In addition to the compulsory essay above, you can share any additional information that you feel would be helpful for the admissions committee to know in a one page optional essay.
 This is the time for you to explain things like gaps in your work history or a semester of poor grades.
 It’s also an opportunity for you to tell us anything that you feel is important about you that can’t be addressed elsewhere.
 You can also use the optional essay to fill in more details about hobbies, passions, family.

 As it is optional, we urge you to ask yourself how relevant the information is and what it will add to your application.

 We hope these admissions insights help you in creating your best application.
-For even more application tips and advice, we encourage you to review a webinar we recently hosted on Creating Your Best Application.
 We are also here to support you and encourage you to contact us if you ever need help throughout your application journey.